-An expert on recovery from flashbacks is Richard Grannon, who works with olympic level athletes.
-He has a free pdf download that gives you step by step instructions on how to deal with flashbacks.
-You can give it a read by clicking here, to go to his website.
+An expert on recovery from flashbacks is Richard Grannon, who works with Olympic level athletes.
+He has a free PDF download that gives you step-by-step instructions on how to deal with flashbacks.

 You won’t always manage this perfectly, especially not at first.
 But, if you persist you will develop greater self-esteem, and enjoy better quality relationships.

 Low self esteem can attract negative people into your life